 Options for Dealing with Non-Performing Debt

-So what options do lenders have to at least try to recoup some of the lost cost of non-performing debt?
+So what options do lenders have to try at least to recoup some of the lost cost of non-performing debt?

-They can sell their outstanding debt to a collection agency or outside investors at a discount, but this is costly, as these entities will take 25-50% of the amount collected and the lender will receive pennies on the dollar.
+They can sell their outstanding debt to a collection agency or outside investors at a discount, but this is costly, as these entities will take 25-50% of the amount collected, and the lender will receive pennies on the dollar.
 It’s also time-consuming.

 Lenders can wait and hope the borrower pays, but warehousing debt on the balance sheet can reflect poorly on the company’s financials and must be written off eventually, depending on their regulatory requirements.